Boys and Girls (2000 film): Production

-In April 1999, Miramax purchased the spec script by Andrew Lowery and Andrew Miller, two actors who started writing together.
+In April 1999, Miramax Films purchased the spec script by Andrew Lowery and Andrew Miller, two actors who started writing together.
 Robert Iscove signed on to direct, reuniting the director and star of She's All That.
 Iscove said Prinze "wanted to blow away that good-looking guy image and grow as an actor" by playing a geek.
 Prinze said, "Most people won't give me a chance to play something different than the good-looking guy.
 But I love trying new things; I love doing something I haven't done before, and the chance to play a geek was the reason I accepted this role in the first place."

 Prinze added, "I set out a goal when I was making She's All That to do three movies for a specific generation...I did She's All That, Down to You, and Boys and Girls.
 Now, I've graduated from high school and college for a while."

 Anna Friel was originally attached as the female lead, but Friel pulled out shortly before filming started due to reported "creative differences" and was replaced by Claire Forlani.
 Reports differed over whether Friel was fired or quit due to unhappiness with the script.

 The film features a dance number similar to She's All That wherein everyone dances to the song "Stop the Rock" by Apollo 440.
 Forlani said she was given minimal notice to do it, saying "They literally pull me into this room with 30 dancers who for two days have been learning a routine that I have to learn in half an hour.
 And it was really complicated, too.
 I was in the corner … and they ordered like, the Gap kids … and I thought, 'Oh f***, I'm doomed!
 And Freddie said, 'Oh, I can do it.'
 And I said, 'Well, that's because you're not meant to get it right.'"

 Jason Biggs made the film after his breakthrough role in American Pie.
 It was the first in a two-picture deal he had with Miramax.

 Prinze said that Harvey Weinstein had wanted to put a sword fight in She's All That and in this film.
 He commented, "we got a note from Harvey that said they wanted to put a sword fight into [Boys and Girls] too, which made no sense because it was a contemporary piece, and Jason Biggs played an architecture student!
 Those were the crazy notes you'd get from the studio back in the day.
 I don't understand how Miramax directors didn't all go insane."